mcoia/eg-docker/README.md

 - Watch and see where it errors out, and track down that command in the ansible script.
 Make tweaks and try again.

+#### Mac M1

+If you are using a Mac M1 laptop with ARM architecture, you will need to emulate x86 to install Evergreen:

+- Your build command should look like: `docker build --platform linux/x86_64 .`
+- Your run command should look like: `docker run -it -p 80:80 -p 443:443 -p 32:22 -h app.brick.com --platform linux/x86_64 51d5369e7d89`

 Everything in this repository is open and free to use under the GNU.